Today's Articles

 Ida Alexander Gibbs was born in Victoria, British Columbia.
 Ida's father, Judge Mifflin Wistar Gibbs, was one of the wealthiest African Americans in the United States in the late nineteenth century.
 Before he acquired wealth, he and his wife, Maria Ann Alexander Gibbs, lived in Pennsylvania, California, and finally on Vancouver Island.
 In 1872, the Gibbs family returned to the United States as an affluent family.
 The third child of five siblings, she was the eldest daughter.
 One of her sisters was Harriet Gibbs Marshall.

 At Oberlin College, she completed a classical and scientific academic course in the Department of Philosophy and the Arts.
-She was a part of the first class of black women to graduate from the school in 1884, alongside Mary Church Terrell and Anna Julia Cooper.
-They counted as among the first generation of black women to graduate from a university.
+In 1884, she was among the first Black women to graduate from the school, alongside Mary Church Terrell and Anna Julia Cooper.
+They were among the first generation of black women to graduate from a university.
 Gibbs was also elected president of the Oberlin Literacy Society.
 In 1892, she received a Master of Arts degree.

 Gibbs taught Latin and mathematics before her marriage.
 As a teacher, Gibbs taught English at Alabama Agricultural and Mechanical College, at Florida A&M University, Armstrong Manual Training High School in Washington, D.C., and M Street High School in Washington, D.C.
 In the 1920s, M Street High School, later renamed Dunbar High School, had four African American women with doctorates, Ida Gibbs being one of them, which brought a lot of attention to the school.
 On April 12, 1904, Gibbs married the diplomat William Henry Hunt at #14 N Street, N.W., in Washington, D.C.
 She had to leave her teaching job upon marriage because until 1920, married women in the public school system in Washington, D.C., were forced to stop working.